mekeetsa/NetHomeServer/server-install/src/main/scripts/install/raspbian/readme.txt

 and install it as a daemon running as the user nethome.
 To stop the server you type:

-sudo /etc/init.d/nethome stop
+sudo nethome stop

 And to start it again you type:

-sudo /etc/init.d/nethome start
+sudo nethome start

 The installation files are moved to the following locations: